thadeetrompetter/lsb-notes/great-bash.md

 A loop like this in a script will take any parameters you pass to it as arguments.

+You can use `continue` to skip to the next iteration.

 ```
 # in executable file called loop